GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments: Experimental Analysis

 \textbf{RQ2: How few shots influence LLM's planning ability when guided by traditional algorithms?}

-Our experiments comparing AoT-Dijkstra with different shot strategies (Figure \ref{fig:performance_metrics_shot}) reveal that the Algo-Direct prompt generally enhances AoT-Dijkstra performance in most metrics, while the Algo-Reasoning setting improves its performance specifically in GM and MSE at the cost of reduced FR and OR.
+Our experiments comparing AoP-Dijkstra with different shot strategies (Figure \ref{fig:performance_metrics_shot}) reveal that the Algo-Direct prompt generally enhances AoP-Dijkstra performance in most metrics, while the Algo-Reasoning setting improves its performance specifically in GM and MSE at the cost of reduced FR and OR.
 However, due to the limited capabilities of Qwen2.5-7B, Algo-Reasoning could not produce valid outputs on this smaller model.
-When using the same example, Algo-Direct prompting outperforms FewShot-Base by using the AoT-Dijkstra prompt while preserving example demonstration patterns.
+When using the same example, Algo-Direct prompting outperforms FewShot-Base by using the AoP-Dijkstra prompt while preserving example demonstration patterns.

 \textbf{RQ3: How does the size of the model influence the traditional algorithm-guided prompt?}